Programming-Notes-all-languages/Computer-Logic-and-Design/RISC-V/Registers/Readme.md

 <ol type="a">
   <li>Write out the 32-bit hex values in t1 after the following instruction is executed: LBU t1, 0(t0)</li>
   <li>Write out the 32-bit hex values in t2 after the following instruction is executed: LH t2, 1(t0)</li>
-  <li>Write out the 32-bit hex values in t2 after the following instruction is executed: LH t3, -1(t0)</li>
+  <li>Write out the 32-bit hex values in t2 after the following instruction is executed: LW t3, -1(t0)</li>
 </ol>
 <ul>
   <details>